Podunk people

-The Podunk were an indigenous people who spoke an Algonquian Quiripi language and lived primarily in what is now known as Hartford County, Connecticut, United States.
+The Podunk were a Native American people who spoke an Algonquian Quiripi language and lived primarily in what is now known as Hartford County, Connecticut, United States.
 English colonists adopted use of a Nipmuc dialect word for the territory of this people.

-History
+The Podunk are likely the Hoccanum people.

+Name

 Podunk is of Algonquian origin, meaning "where you sink in mire", or a boggy place, in the Nipmuc dialect.
 The Podunk people called their homeplace Nowashe, "between rivers."

+Territory

-This people lived in territory near the mouth of the Park River at its confluence with the Connecticut River.
+This tribe lived in territory near the mouth of the Park River at its confluence with the Connecticut River.
 The Dutch called these waterways the Little River and Great River, respectively.
 The Dutch indicated their territory on an early 17th-century map with the term Nowass, likely a transliteration of the Algonquian word.

+The former Podunk land is included in the towns of East Hartford, East Windsor, South Windsor, Manchester, part of Ellington, Vernon, Bolton, Marlborough and Glastonbury.
+According to a late 19th-century history, the region north of the Hockanum River was generally known as Podunk in colonial times; that south of the river, as Hockanum; however, these are likely the same people.

+Culture

-Like other Woodland peoples, the Podunk built their summer lodges near the river.
+Like other Indigenous peoples of the Northeastern Woodlands, the Podunk built their summer lodges near the river.
 They fished for shad and salmon, and lampreys in their season.
 The men hunted deer and bear, as well as small game.
 The women cultivated and processed varieties of maize and beans, as well as drying the meats and preparing skins.
 They used the furs of otter, mink, and beaver for clothing, and used other hides to cover their wigwams.
-In winter they moved to inland camp sites.
-As part of their winter diet, they ate dried venison and bear meat.
-Numerous of their tools and artifacts, and other archeological evidence, has been found along the rivers and in the highlands.
+In winter they moved to inland campsites.
+In the winter, they ate dried venison and bear meat.
+Their tools, artifacts, and other archeological evidence have been found along the rivers and in the highlands.